StarboundHFY/.github/profile/README.md

 - [ ] Build a database of the series.
 Completion: ~70%
 - [ ] Build a `Web API` that serves that database.
 Completion: ~30%
 - [ ] Build a Discord bot that consumes the above mentioned `Web API`.
-COmpletion: Not started yet.
+Completion: Not started yet.

 ### Phase III